 Birding Tours in Jim Corbett National Park

-With the presence of Indo- Gangetic plains, dense Sal forests, hilly vegetation, and grasslands, the park offers just the perfect setting for the bird watching.
-The birdwatcher will find plenty to search for and study and will realize that more than a few trips are necessary to do justice to the indigenous bird-life.
+With the presence of Indo- Gangetic plains, dense Sal forests, hilly vegetation, and grasslands, the park offers just the perfect setting for bird watching.
+The birdwatcher will find plenty to search for and study and will realize that more than a few trips are necessary to do justice to the indigenous bird life.

-Birdwatching is one of the most popular activities of Corbett National Park, which provides an inexpensive manner to the bird lovers.
-The Birdlife International declared this park as the
+Birdwatching is one of the most popular activities of Corbett National Park, which provides an inexpensive manner to bird lovers.
+Birdlife International declared this park as an

-Important Bird Area (IBA) for being the habitat for such large number of bird species.
+Important Bird Area (IBA) for being the habitat for such a large number of bird species.

-Being the home to the most of the rare and beautiful birds, this park is liked most by many bird lovers among other bird sanctuaries and national parks.
-The few of the prominent bird species which includes Brown Dipper, Collared Falconet, Forktails, Great Hornbill, Great Slaty Woodpecker, Wallcreepers, Pallas’s Fishing Eagle, White-Capped Water Redstarts, Lineated Barbet, Spot-bellied Eagle Owl, Gray-Headed Fish-Eagle, Pin-tailed Green Pigeon, Plumbous, Redheaded Vulture, Racket-tailed Drongo, Broadbill, etc. are the real delight for the bird watchers.
+Being the home to most of the rare and beautiful birds, this park is liked most by many bird lovers among other bird sanctuaries and national parks.
+A few of the prominent bird species include Brown Dipper, Collared Falconet, Forktails, Great Hornbill, Great Slaty Woodpecker, Wallcreepers, Pallas’s Fishing Eagle, White-Capped Water Redstarts, Lineated Barbet, Spot-bellied Eagle Owl, Gray-Headed Fish-Eagle, Pin-tailed Green Pigeon, Plumbous, Redheaded Vulture, Racket-tailed Drongo, Broadbill, etc. are the real delight for the bird watchers.

 Watching your favorite birds in the beautiful surroundings of the Himalayan territory is the best thing you can do on your trip to the famous Jim Corbett National Park.
 Our Jim Corbett Bird Watching tour package is specially crafted to quench the thirsty eyes of bird lovers like you.